 - The two applications will be merged, with the Candidate-specific information from the older one listed on the merged profile.
 Any new information will be absorbed into the older profile and they will continue to be managed like they never applied a second time.

-- A candidate is Rejected on Job A, then applies online for Job A. (Note: This will also apply to a Prospect who matches a rejected prospect)
+- A candidate is Rejected or Hired on Job A, then applies online for Job A.

 - A candidate applies and matches any prospect.